 The American Trucking Associations, Inc. was requested to distribute the “comprehensive guide” of truck parking mentioned above to their members (trucking fleet executives) who were then supposed to distribute it to truck drivers to help them locate safe, adequate truck parking.

-It is now the end of 2013, and no collaborative comprehensive guide has been created or distributed.
+It is now 2015, and no collaborative comprehensive guide has been created or distributed.

 One of the highlights in the report occurs on page 4 where is says in essence that”… some motor carriers and drivers indicated to the safety board that truck parking is often available at the delivery site or nearby but drivers may choose not to use these areas because of the lack of necessary services, such as lavatories or showers, or because of concern about the prospects of criminal activity”.
 I would disagree that “often” is a good choice of words.
 Parking at a shipper and receiver may be an option occasionally, depending on the shipper/receiver internal policies followed by a determination on the need for services and criminal activity in the area.